Vyxal/Vyxal/documentation/Tests.md

 **Important**: Mill treats the tests as being in their own module (`jvm.test`, `js.test`, `native.test`), so when running `testOnly`, you'll have to run `jvm.test.testOnly`, not `jvm.testOnly`.

-We have a `testQuick` task defined only for Mill that's equivalent to `testOnly` but with `-oNCXELOPQRM` so that all passed and skipped tests are ignored.
+We have a `testQuiet` task defined only for Mill that's equivalent to `testOnly` but with `-oNCXELOPQRM` so that all passed and skipped tests are ignored.
+You can still use all the arguments that you use with `testOnly` (e.g. `jvm.test.testQuiet "*YamlTests" -- -z "Element +"`).

 ## Writing Tests